Fleet Library at RISD, 2nd Floor Room 204

 Alecia Underhill, Picture Collection Supervisor

 The Graham Visual + Material Resource Center is located on the second floor of the Fleet Library at 15 Westminster Street.
-The Center houses the Slide and Picture collections, the RISD Digital Image Database, RDID, for digital image collections, and the new Materials collection.
+The Center houses the Slide and Picture Collection, the RISD Digital Image Database (RDID) for digital image collections, and the new Materials collection.

 Visual Resources staff offer orientation and training to faculty and students on all aspects of sourcing and using digital images for classroom use.
 Individual or group sessions can be arranged for training in the use of our online image databases and presentation tools such as Powerpoint and Keynote.
 There are also online guides to using the RISD Digital Image Database, RDID, both for faculty and for students.
 The Center also offers a digital imaging service that allows faculty to order digital images that are not available from RISD’s online databases: faculty can submit orders that will be processed in approximately one week and delivered to the faculty via DropBox or accessible through RDID.

-For daily updates on Visual Resources at RISD, check out the RISD VR Blog, and follow us on Twitter
+For updates on Visual Resources activity at RISD, follow us on Twitter.

-To send us your suggestions, contact us here.
+To send us your suggestions, contact us via firstname.lastname@example.org.

-The RISD Library subscribes to the following image databases: Art Museum Image Gallery, ARTstor, Cinema Image Gallery, and Oxford Art Online - Images.
+The RISD Library subscribes to the following image databases: AP Images Collection, Art Museum Image Gallery, ARTstor, and Oxford Art Online - Images.
 These are available to the RISD community only and may be accessed on and off campus.
 Find the links to these resources and to the RISD Digital Image Database on the Image Resources Page.

 Located in room 207 on second floor, east side, the Picture Collection is a unique resource for research and studio purposes.